Step 1. Just Say No to Crap

 Step 2: Make the Changes That Will Have The Biggest Impact

 I’m not going to tell you to bring your own reusable cups and bags, because you’ve already thought of that, and anyway, why start so small?
-Unless you drink a lot of takeaway coffees and use a lot of plastic bags, these probably aren’t your biggest waste generators.
+Unless you use a lot of single-use cups and bags, these probably aren’t your biggest areas of impact.

-For best results, make the changes that will have the biggest impact.
+For best results, start with the changes that will make the most difference.
 Take a step back and consider everything you buy that doesn’t last that long, remembering that actual stuff takes more resources to produce than rubbish.
-Perhaps it’s gadgets that now sit unused in some box, fashion you buy but hardly wear, leisure equipment that spends most of the time in the loft.
-All of these took oil and water to produce, not to mention the climate-damaging emissions involved in manufacturing and transporting the stuff, or the exploitative labour practices involved in many mass produced goods.
+Perhaps it’s gadgets that now sit unused in some box, fashion you buy but hardly wear, or leisure equipment that spends most of the time in the loft.
+All of these come with their own carbon and water footprints, among other environmental impacts too long to list here, and may well have been made using exploitative labour practices.
 So consider all of these as well as the single-use disposables filling up landfill sacks.

-If you have a lot of stuff sitting around going to waste, think about passing it on to someone who can use it.
+If you have a lot of things sitting around going to waste, think about passing it on to someone who can use it.
 You get lovely clutter-free space, your recipient gets stuff cheaply or for free, and between you you have reduced the demand for more new stuff to be produced.

 Then, have a look inside your bin and see what it’s mostly full of.
 Ask yourself why.
 And start from there.

 Step 3: Reset Your Defaults

-1) Only send to landfill what can’t be reused, composted or recycled.
+1) Only throw away what can’t be reused, composted or recycled.

 As a society we tend to waste as default, and if we happen to be feeling virtuous, make the effort to recycle, or perhaps compost.
 Why?
 We could just as easily have recycling bins in all the places we have ‘general waste’ bins.
-And is the kitchen the only place we produce biodegradable waste?
+And is the kitchen the only place we produce compostable waste?
 Most of what we throw away can be recycled or will rot.